lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/build.md

 In this technique, the server uses the User-Agent request header to determine which bundle to serve to the browser.
 This technique (also called "browser sniffing") has drawbacks.
 It's less correct than client-side feature detection, in that it relies on a static list of features supported by each browser.
 Also, some browsers may send an incorrect User-Agent header.
 However, it tends to have a performance advantage over the other approaches, since the browser only receives the bundles it needs.

-The [prpl-server](https://github.com/Polymer/prpl-server) project is a Node.js web server that supports differential serving.
+The <a href="https://github.com/Polymer/prpl-server" target="_blank" rel="noopener">prpl-server</a> project is a Node.js web server that supports differential serving.

 ## Build requirements {#build-requirements}